 Designing an Organized Kitchen

 When people tell me they’re interested in replacing their kitchen cabinets, the two biggest reasons why are that they want to upgrade the cabinets’ look and functionality.
 Looks are easy, but what does creating more functional cabinets really mean?
 Some might answer added storage space, but that extra space can easily turn into a mess if you’re not careful.
 That’s why I’d suggest that when people talk about functionality, they’re really talking about organization.
+For me, an organized kitchen really makes the home.

 Nowadays, there’s so many custom options designed to help keep your kitchen organized.
 For simplicity’s sake, let’s break them down into two categories: pullouts and inserts.